The 4 Differences Between Journeyman and Master Electricians

 - Ground, bond and use protective devices

 Once licensed, journeymen can then work towards becoming master electricians.
-This is done by completing an additional 4,000 hours of work experience over the course of 2 years, and passing the master electrician exam.
+This is done by completing an additional 4,000 hours of work experience over the course of 2 years, and passing the journeyman to master electrician exam.
 Masters need to show proficiency in:

 - Creating electrical blueprints and building plans